TENS Machine for Pain Relief

 How often can I use a TENS machine?

-Does TENS fix the cause of my pain?
+Does TENS fix the cause of pain?

 TENS Machine Products